factor-io/docs/docs/connectors/github.md

     end

 # github::issues
-The Issues Listener (`github::issues`) is triggered when an issue is assigned, unassiagned, labeled, unlabeled, opened, closed, or reoponed.
+The Issues Listener (`github::issues`) is triggered when an issue is assigned, unassigned, labeled, unlabeled, opened, closed, or reoponed.
 The details of the returned output can be found [here](https://developer.github.com/v3/activity/events/types/#issuesevent).

 ## Example
     listen 'github::issues', repo:'skierkowski/hello' do |issue|